abdelwanismoustafa/abdelwanismoustafa.github.io/_pages/research.md

 author_profile: true
 ---

 My research integrates operations management, simulation, and data analytics to address real-world challenges in healthcare and service systems.
-My interests focus on the development and implementation of technology-based decision support tools to enhance clinical practice.
+My interests focus on the development and implementation of technology-based decision support tools to enhance operational efficiency.

 ## 1. AI adoption in healthcare